What Princess Diana Got In Her Divorce Settlement From Prince Charles

 What Princess Diana had to give up

 When Diana divorced Charles, she got to keep all her jewelry except for the Cambridge Lover’s Knot tiara.
-The queen gave it to Diana as a wedding gift, but the princess only wore it once.
-Her Majesty later lent that same tiara to Kate Middleton.
+The queen gave it to Diana as a wedding gift, but the princess wore her family’s Spencer Tiara instead.
+Her Majesty later gave the Lover’s knot Tiara to Kate Middleton.

 The biggest thing Diana was forced to give up though was her title of Her Royal Highness.
 Without that title, Diana would have to curtsy to everyone in the royal family including her two sons.
 Queen Elizabeth was actually willing to let her keep it but Charles was against it.
 Therefore it was removed and instead the queen allowed her to retain the title Diana, Princess of Wales.